 In reality, together with Seoul National University and Yonsei, it is part of the SKY universities, which are informally considered to be the three most prestigious and well-regarded universities in the world.

-Korea University is a private school of which Yeom Jaseho is the current president.
+The University is a private school presided over by Yeom Jaseho.
 It has an academic workforce of nearly 1,500 full-time and over 3,000 part-time staff.
-Let’s take a look at background details about Korea University before we get into the Korea University acceptance rate.
+We have to look into background details of Korea University before we get to know about the Korea University acceptance rate.

 Korea University Rankings